menu

 Demographics

-In terms of college education, the citizens of Joseph City rank slightly lower than the national average.
-16.54% of adults 25 and older in Joseph City have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of Joseph City are slightly less educated than the national average of 21.84% for the average city or town: 16.54% of adults in Joseph City have a bachelor's degree or advanced degree

 The per capita income in Joseph City in 2018 was $19,906, which is lower middle income relative to Arizona, and low income relative to the rest of the US.
 This equates to an annual income of $79,624 for a family of four.
 However, Joseph City contains both very wealthy and poor people as well.